-As the door to travel to this lovely island has only recently re-opened to many Americans, I often hear get a lot of questions regarding how to plan an independent trip to Cuba.
+As the door to travel to this lovely island in Latin America is now open to many Americans, I often hear get a lot of questions regarding how to plan an independent trip to Cuba.
 This is also known as travel under the “Support for the Cuban People” OFAC category.

 In this post I’ll go over the basics for traveling to Cuba, such as travel document requirements (e.g., Visas), selecting the time of year to visit, finding a flight, selecting a place to stay, and general tips on what to expect when you’re there.

 So if you’ve ever thought about heading to Cuba, this article is for you.
 While this article will be geared to those readers who are traveling from the U.S., it will include content relevant to any traveler to this country as well.